flickerbox/marketo/README.md

 	$marketo_client->sync_lead(array('Email' => 'ben@benubois.com'));

-When a $lead_key or $cookie is specified, Marketo will attempt to identify the lead and update it
+When a $lead_key or $cookie is specified, Marketo will attempt to identify the lead and update it.
+Sending the `_mkto_trk` cookie is important for associating the lead you're syncing with any information Marketo collected when the lead was anonymous.

 	$marketo_client->sync_lead(array('Unsubscribed' => FALSE), 'ben@benubois.com', $_COOKIE['_mkto_trk']);